Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 Sorbello stitch

-A knotted stitch which is worked horizontally.
+A free embroidery knotted stitch which is worked horizontally.
 In rows it may be detached or worked diagonally or vertically.

 Work horizontally as for regular stitches but make the tail of the first stitch long, the second short and tight.